Some issues raised in the recent judgment

 - when Mr Stewart-Brady is cremated his ashes will not be scattered on Saddleworth Moor.

 The sequence of events between the coroner’s hearing and the High Court judgment is summarized in paragraphs 7 to 10 of the judgment and the facts of the case in paragraphs 13 to 39.

 Sir Geoffrey Vos, Chancellor of the High Court, prefaced his ruling with the comments [sections originally redacted in square parentheses]:

 “.
-It will make this judgment more intelligible if I set out immediately the provisions of Sections 46 and 116.
+It will make this judgment more intelligible if I set out immediately the provisions of [Section 46 Public Health (Control of Disease) Act 1984 and section 116 Senior Courts Act 1981].
 Section 46(1) provides that: